-Local Bounti has four operating facilities (one in each of Montana and Georgia and two in California) and two additional facilities under construction in Washington and Texas.
+In early 2024, Local Bounti will complete construction on two new facilities in Texas and Washington, bringing its total facility count to six.
 Adverse changes or developments affecting Local Bounti's facilities could impair Local Bounti's ability to produce its products.
 Any shutdown or period of reduced production, which may be caused by regulatory noncompliance or other issues, as well as other factors beyond Local Bounti's control, such as severe weather conditions, natural disaster, fire, power interruption, work stoppage, disease outbreaks or pandemics (such as COVID-19), equipment failure or delay in supply delivery, would significantly disrupt Local Bounti's ability to grow and deliver its produce in a timely manner, meet its contractual obligations and operate its business.
-Local Bounti's greenhouse equipment is costly to replace or repair, and its equipment supply chains may be disrupted in connection with pandemics, such as COVID-19, trade wars or other factors.
-If any material amount of Local Bounti's machinery were damaged, Local Bounti would be unable to predict when, if at all, it could replace or repair such machinery or find co-manufacturers with suitable alternative machinery, which could adversely affect Local Bounti's business, financial condition and results of operations.
+Local Bounti's greenhouse equipment is costly to replace or repair, and its equipment supply chains may be disrupted in connection with pandemics, trade wars or other factors.
+If any material amount of Local Bounti's machinery were damaged, Local Bounti would be unable to predict when, if at all, it could replace or repair such machinery or find co-manufacturers with suitable alternative machinery, which could adversely affect Local Bounti's business. financial condition and results of operations.

-Local Bounti's first facility has been in operation at commercial capacity for less than three years, which makes it difficult to forecast future results of operations.
+Local Bounti has been operating facilities at commercial capacity for less than four years, which makes it difficult to forecast future results of operations.